 - Safety: Carrying large amounts of cash is risky.
 A bank account keeps your funds secure.

-- Building a Financial Footprint: While credit building takes time, having a bank account is the first step towards establishing a financial history in the US.
+- Building a Financial Footprint: Having a bank account is the first step towards establishing a financial history in the US.

-Banks require specific documents to verify your identity and legal status.
-Having these ready will make the process of opening an bank account USA international much faster:
+Banks require specific documents to verify your identity and legal status:

 - Passport: Your valid passport is your primary form of identification.